ted-spence-avalara/developer-dot/_posts/2018-03-13-sendsales-poc.md

 <h2>Conclusion</h2>

-Using an app to generate the tax rate files is a quick and easy solution for streamlining the process, and the <a href="https://developer.avalara.com/sdk/">Python SDK</a> worked flawlessly.
+Using an app to generate the tax rate files is a quick and easy solution for streamlining the process, and the Python SDK worked flawlessly.
 Using this app, the entire tax file can be generated overnight.

 The process could be streamlined even further by importing already existing locations.
 If a company had a limited number of locations it shipped to, or had a pre-prepared list of all locations, importing those into the app would further reduce run time.
 For example, when importing locations to the app I was able to generate tax files averaging 0.87 seconds per file.
 That comes out to just under 10 hours to generate files for 41,000 locations.